-Lizards are scaly skinned reptiles that fall under the order Squamata and the suborder Sauria.
+Lizards are scaly-skinned reptiles that fall under the order Squamata and the suborder Sauria.
 Lizards comprise more than 5,500 species that range in size from 2 cm to 3 meters in length with a slender tail.
-This species of reptiles has survived for approximately 200 million years.
+These species of Reptiles have survived for approximately 200 million years.
 The weight of lizards can sometimes be as low as 0.5 gms to more than 150 kgs in certain species.
 Snakes, which are also reptiles, arose from lizards and are known to be a group of limbless lizards.
 Because of the similarity in appearance, lizards are often mistaken for snakes.
-These reptiles are adaptable to any environment and are found in land, water and underground.
+These reptiles are adaptable to any environment and are found on land, water and underground.
 The benefits in the human environment because of lizards are not recognised.
 While some lizards are sources of pest control and food, there are lizards that act as pests themselves.

 Let’s look at the life cycle of lizards to get a better understanding.